 The second way is to use a different frequency band than you normally would.
 By default, your router uses the 2.4GHz band, which is weaker than the 5GHz many router models have available.
 If your router supports 5GHz, you should switch to this instead- it usually appears as a different network in your Wi-Fi list, with a “5GHz” or “5G” as part of the name.

 If you have a large home, an extender might be a more practical solution.
 It will amplify the signal from your router so that it can reach the areas of your house that usually suffer from poor coverage.

 Cause: If things have suddenly slowed down, it’s highly likely you can point to another person to take the blame — someone else is eating up your bandwidth!
 Make sure to check your own computer first though, especially if you’re running multiple programs in the background.

-How to Fix: The easiest way to figure out the culprit is by running a quick scan using Advanced Network Care, it’ll show you the connection speed issues found with your current network and fix it if needed.
-An alternative is a Wifi Explorer as we already mentioned above.
+How to Fix: The easiest way to figure out the culprit is by running a quick scan using WiFi Explorer, it’ll show you the connection speed issues found with your current network and fix it if needed.

 If this occurs in your home, the first step is to check your own applications.
 The most common offenders are multiplayer video games, video-intensive apps, or files that are uploading and downloading.
 If your Mac isn’t running anything strenuous, then ask the others in the household if they are.

 While you can’t get more bandwidth without paying for it, you can ask anyone on the network to limit which applications they use at one time.
 In the worst-case scenario, you’ll need to wait a few minutes while a download finishes or until the other person is done working.